Department of Education

 If you have questions regarding sensitive financial information, please contact the Graduate School's financial aid office at GS_Financial_Aid@brown.edu or (401) 863-2721.

-MAT students in Mathematics and Science disciplines can apply for the Urban Education Fellowship (UEF).
+MAT applicants in all disciplines are eligible for an Urban Education Fellowship (UEF).
 As part of Brown University’s commitment to the local Providence community, the Fellowship offers loan forgiveness if the Fellow teaches for three years after program completion in a school in Rhode Island's urban core region.

 • The Papitto Opportunity Connection invests in rising teachers by providing financial support for Urban Education Fellows so they can focus on academics, and aims to contribute to increasing the number of BIPOC teachers in schools.
 MAT students who are awarded an Urban Education Fellowship will automatically be considered for this scholarship.